 Joe Dumas (1984 - Electronics Engineering Technology)

-recently received tenure and a promotion to UC Foundation Associate Professor in the Department of Computer Science and Electrical Engineering at the University of Tennessee at Chattanooga.
+is starting his 23rd year on faculty with the rank of UC Foundation Associate Professor in the Department of Computer Science and Electrical Engineering at the University of Tennessee at Chattanooga.
+He has published a textbook, Computer Architecture: Fundamentals and Principles of Computer Design, and plans to write a revised, second edition.
 He was a visiting instructor at USM in 1985-86 before going to Mississippi State where he received a master's degree in electrical engineering in 1989, followed by the Ph.D. in computer engineering from the University of Central Florida (in Orlando) in 1993.
 He has been married since 1992 to the former Cheree' Anderson of Columbia and has two stepsons.
+He has taken up long distance running with fellow Honors College alum Mark Zaremba, completing 25 standard, 26.2 mile marathons, plus one 50K (31 mile) race.

 Byron Glick (1981 - English)